Oversight of Personnel

 The superintendent may seek to amend the budget resolution during the school year.

 In addition to approving a proposed budget and passing a budget resolution, the board of education is also responsible for recovering any funds that might be owed to the school system and setting the tuition rates for students who are not entitled to attend the schools.
 Local boards of education also act as stewards of funds generated by bond referenda and can reallocate such funds from one construction project to another, under certain circumstances.

 In both student and employee matters, the local board of education often sits as a quasi-judicial body.
 Local board members may be called upon to decide, among other things:

-- Whether the superintendent’s recommendation than an employee should be dismissed from employment should be upheld;
+- Whether the superintendent’s recommendation than an employee be dismissed from employment should be upheld; or

 - Whether a student or employee has stated a valid grievance.

 Board members are expected to be unbiased and impartial in making decisions in these matters and should rely on the information shared at the hearing or administrative proceeding convened to determine these issues.

 This need for impartiality is one reason that board members are encouraged to refer complaints about particular students or employees to the superintendent and other senior administrators rather than attempt to resolve such issues with the involved parties.
 Consider a board member who becomes personally involved in attempting to resolve an employee matter, for example.
 If the board is asked to determine whether the employee in question should be disciplined or even dismissed, it may be difficult for the board member who has personal knowledge to set aside that knowledge and make decisions solely based on the information presented in the hearing.

 This need for impartiality is also the reason that the superintendent may be circumspect in sharing information about an employee about whom allegations of misconduct have been made.
 It is important that board members make decisions based on information that has been substantiated and shared with all board members in a hearing, rather than initial allegations that may or may not be accurate.